vanHeemstraPublications/dev-to/articles/go-infrastructure-with-crossview.md

 When you open Crossview, you get a dashboard that shows you everything, organized and pretty:

-- **All your properties (XRs)** - See every database, storage bucket, and Kubernetes cluster you’ve claimed
+- **All your properties (XRs)** - See every database, storage bucket, and Kubernetes cluster you've created
-- **Property status** - Green = healthy and collecting rent, Red = something’s on fire
+- **Property status** - Green = healthy and collecting rent, Red = something's on fire
-- **The buildings (managed resources)** - See every house and hotel (RDS instance, S3 bucket, etc.) built by your Compositions
+- **The buildings (managed resources)** - See every PostgreSQL Server, Storage Account, etc. built by your Compositions
-- **Recent moves** - Activity feed showing what everyone’s been buying and selling
+- **Recent moves** - Activity feed showing what everyone's been creating and deleting

-It’s like being able to see the entire Monopoly board from above instead of crawling around on the floor trying to read property cards.
+It's like being able to see the entire Monopoly board from above instead of crawling around on the floor trying to read property cards.

 ### Real-Time Property Status

-In Monopoly, you can glance at the board and see: “Oh, Jenny owns all the railroads and has hotels on Boardwalk.
-I’m doomed.”
+In Monopoly, you can glance at the board and see: "Oh, Jenny owns all the railroads and has hotels on Boardwalk.
+I'm doomed."

 In Crossview, you get the same instant clarity: